PlanktoScope/PlanktoScope/docs/calibration.md

 ![Measures](calibration/imagej_value.webp)

-	* Thank to this value and measuring scale of calibration slide.
+	* Thank to this value and the measuring scale of the calibration slide.
 In this example we have 7 larges stroke which corresponds to 700µm (7*100µm).

 ```
 Calibration_value = Real_lenght / Number_of_pixel = 700 / 2560 = 0.273 µm/px